 Small infants cannot tell you anything about their vision.
 Still, a doctor can pick up when something is wrong because in most cases children born with this condition have abnormally large eyes.
 They might also present excessive tearing or cloudiness of the cornea.

-Experts say that if you’re over the age of 55, you should have an eye test every one to three years.
+Experts say that if you’re over the age of 55, you should have an eye test every year.
 This refers to a dilated eye examination, when the optometrist puts some drops in your eye before running the test.

 - Intraocular pressure tests (tonometry) can tell if you have high IOP, which is one of the main signs of glaucoma.